nuxencs/seasonpackarr/README.md

 up to seven days; every run checks current files and smart-mode settings again.

 Add `--client default` to select one client.
-See [Prowlarr backfill](docs/product-specs/prowlarr-backfill.md) for scheduling, API usage, limits, and result reporting.
+See [Prowlarr backfill](docs/product-specs/prowlarr-backfill.md) for RSS polling, API usage, limits, and result reporting.
+RSS runs only on its configured interval.
+The CLI and API always run targeted searches. autobrr remains optional and can run alongside it.

 ### Smart Mode